Firetail mine: Native title issues

+In 2017, the Federal Court of Australia recognised that the Yindjibarndi had exclusive native title rights over some 2700 km2, and the court reaffirmed its decision in 2020 when FMG appealed to have the determination overturned.
+In 2022 the YAC asked the Federal Court to rule on compensation, after attempts to negotiate an Indigenous land use agreement had stalled.
+As of 2023 YAC continues its battle in the courts for compensation.
+They are seeking unpaid royalties of more than A$500 million, as well as damages that could amount to more hundreds of millions, for "loss of sacred sites and spiritual connection to the land".
+The claim was initially discussed at a meeting between FMC and YAC in March 2011.
+The Western Australian Government may also bear responsibility for allowing the mining to take place without the permission of the Yindjibarndi people.
+The lawyer acting for the YAC sees it as a landmark case, as it would be "the first case that sets down the benchmark for compensation to be paid under the Native Title Act by a miner".

+Mining operations

 The Firetail mine officially opened on 6 May 2013 in the presence of Western Australian Minister for Mines and Petroleum, Bill Marmion.
 However, mining had commenced in late 2012 and first ore from the mine was railed to port in December 2012.
 The mine, as part of the company's new Solomon Hub, was scheduled to produce 20 million tonnes of iron ore per annum, while the nearby Kings Valley mine, under development at the time, was planned to produce double this amount for a projected total annual production for the hub of 60 million tonnes.

 By late 2016, the Firetail mine had ramped up production to 27 million tonnes of iron ore per annum, producing high grade ore essential for blending with lower grade from other FMG mines, but was scheduled at the time to be depleted by 2019.
 In May 2018, FMG approved the construction of the Eliwana mine, reportedly to replace the Firetail mine.